 Rob Stewart, who served as Blair’s deputy when he was minister of public safety, testified at the inquiry on Oct.
 8 about the warrant approval process.
 He said it usually takes between four and 10 days for the minister to approve a warrant application before it goes to a judge for review.

-Stewart, who had signed off on the warrant application before sending it to Blair’s office, told the inquiry he had not sought nor was he given an explanation why Blair’s approval of the warrant had been delayed.
+Stewart, who had signed off on the warrant application before sending it to Blair’s office, told the inquiry he had not sought nor was he given an explanation as to why Blair’s approval of the warrant had been delayed.

 “We left the management of the process to the minister’s office and CSIS,” he said, adding “it goes dark for us” after the warrant is sent to the minister.

-In a summary of Stewart’s behind-closed-doors examination with the commission Stewart appears to be suggesting that there was a sense of unease toward the warrant by Blair and his office.
+In a summary of Stewart’s behind-closed-doors examination with the commission, Stewart appears to be suggesting that there was a sense of unease toward the warrant by Blair and his office.

 “It would have taken CSIS some time to get the Minister and his staff comfortable with this particular warrant,” testified Stewart, who is currently the deputy minister of international trade.

-Steward also “surmised that questions would probably have been asked about certain processes related to the execution of the warrant” on Michael Chan.
+Stewart also “surmised that questions would probably have been asked about certain processes related to the execution of the warrant” on Michael Chan.
 Security agencies seek judicial authorization to use intrusive powers, such as intercepting communications, to conduct sensitive investigations.

 List of Names

-Gib van Ert, counsel for Tory MP Michael Chong, asked Stewart why he said CSIS needed to get the minister “comfortable” on the Chan warrant.
+Gib van Ert, counsel for Conservative MP Michael Chong, asked Stewart why he said the minister needed to be made “comfortable” regarding the Chan warrant.
 Van Ert asked whether it related to the warrant’s section containing a list of names of individuals whose communications could be intercepted incidentally because of their interactions with Chan.
-The recorded names are referred to as the “Vanweenan list.”
+The recorded names are referred to as the “Vanweenan list.”“That is generally a concern of the minister’s office,” said Stewart without addressing the specific question.
+“I am really not in a position to be able to discuss the substance of the warrant with you.”

-Former CSIS deputy director of operations Michelle Tessier told the inquiry in late September a meeting about the warrant had taken place with Blair’s chief of staff, Zita Astravas, two weeks after the agency had sent the warrant to Blair for approval.
+Former CSIS deputy director of operations Michelle Tessier told the inquiry in late September that a meeting about the warrant had taken place with Blair’s chief of staff, Zita Astravas, two weeks after the agency had sent the warrant to Blair for approval.
 The commission did not discuss the issue of the Vanweenan list with Tessier.

 Stewart and Dominic Rochon, former senior assistant deputy minister of public safety, told the inquiry they were both unaware at the time that the meeting had taken place.